brandonramirez/bento-for-business-exercises/README.md

 5. We don't need to handle symbolic links.
 6. If the specified directory does not exist or is not a directory, a friendly error message is acceptable.

+## Exercise 2

+The `Encode` program can be run from the command line.

+    $ java -cp build/libs/bento-for-business-exercises.jar com.brandonsramirez.bentoforbusiness.Encode caat
+    ca2t
+    $

+### Assumptions

+I had to make some minor assumptions on this exercise due to the weekend.

+1. Since the instructions limited the input to English a-z, no validation is performed or special handling of other inputs.
+Input containing integers would create a risk because the output would be ambiguous
+  - Example: does `a3` mean 3 `a`'s or an `a` and a `3`?)
+  - Example: does `a32` mean 32 `a`'s or an `a` plus 2 `3`'s